-Skylum's Luminar 4 has shaken up the photo industry and is positioning itself as an inexpensive solution for Adobe's Lightroom.
-Both software products have advantages and disadvantages, so it can be difficult to know which one will be the best alternative for you.
-In this guide, we will compare the two brands in this article Adobe versus Skylum.
+Skylum has shaken up the photo industry and is positioning itself as an inexpensive solution for Adobe’s Lightroom.
+Both software products have advantages and disadvantages, so it can be difficult to know which one will be the best option for you.
+In this guide, we will compare the two brands in this article: Adobe Creative Cloud vs Skylum Products.
 Can you replace Adobe products with Skylum products to do your photo work?

 Table of Contents